News to use

 by C. Todd Lopez, DOD News

-The Defense Department’s All-domain Anomaly Resolution Office released a report March 8 detailing its review of nearly 80 years of reports on government offices and special access programs related to unidentified anomalous phenomena, or UAP—a new term for what was once referred to as unidentified flying objects.
+The Defense Department’s All-domain Anomaly Resolution Office released a report in March detailing its review of nearly 80 years of reports on government offices and special access programs related to unidentified anomalous phenomena, or UAP—a new term for what was once referred to as unidentified flying objects.

 “AARO has found no verifiable evidence that any UAP sighting has represented extraterrestrial activity,” said AARO acting Director Tim Phillips during a Wednesday briefing at the Pentagon.
 “AARO has found no verifiable evidence that the U.S. government or private industry has ever had access to extraterrestrial technology.
 AARO has found no indications that any information was illegally or inappropriately withheld from Congress.”